someparty/someparty/source/articles/2020-06-07-call-me-out.html.markdown

 [Listen: Matt Ellis - *Halfway To Insanity* @ Bandcamp](https://mattellis333.bandcamp.com/album/halfway-to-insanity "#")

 Toronto's [Friend Ship Committee](https://www.facebook.com/friendshipcommittee/) recently shared the third volume in their *Friend Ship From Home* compilation series.
-The 15-track set features an assortment of low-fi Toronto-area rock bands, including contributions from [Kurt Marble](https://kurtmarble.bandcamp.com/), [Nigel Nigel](https://nigelnigel.bandcamp.com/), and [The Gunge](https://thegunge.bandcamp.com).
+The 15-track set features an assortment of lo-fi Toronto-area rock bands, including contributions from [Kurt Marble](https://kurtmarble.bandcamp.com/), [Nigel Nigel](https://nigelnigel.bandcamp.com/), and [The Gunge](https://thegunge.bandcamp.com).
 All proceeds raised by the record are headed to the family of [Regis Korchinski Paquet](https://www.gofundme.com/f/justice-for-regis?utm_source=facebook) and Black Lives Matter.

 The Friend Ship Committee organized 2019's Friend Ship cruise, a show hosted on a boat in Lake Ontario that featured the likes of Hot Garbage, Burner, and WLMRT.